 Substantial interest applies where the taxpayer, with or without his partner, is a direct or indirect holder of a minimum of 5% of the issued capital in a company of which the capital is distributed in shares.
-The income from substantial interest is the sum of the regular benefits and/or sales benefits reduced by deductible costs.
+The income from substantial interest is the sum of the regular benefits and/or sales benefits less deductible costs.
 Regular benefits include dividend payments and payments on profit-sharing certificates.
 Sales benefits include the gains or losses on the sale of shares.
 Examples of deductible costs include the following: consultancy fees and the interest on loans taken out to finance the purchase of the shares.
+With effect from 2023 the income in box 2 also includes notional income if you have taken out excessive loans from your own company (i.e. a company in which you hold a substantial interest).
+If, at the end of the year (the first reference date being 31 December 2023), your debts to your own company exceed € 700,000, the excess amount is taxed as a notional benefit in box 2.
+Home acquisition debts secured by a mortgage in favour of the lending company do not qualify as debts that count towards the above debt ceiling.
+Other debts do, however.

 A non-resident taxpayer is subject to tax for income from substantial interests if the interest is held in a company residing in the Netherlands.
-If this company was resident in the Netherlands for a minimum of five years in the past ten years, the company is regarded to be resident in the Netherlands.
+If this company was resident in the Netherlands for a minimum of five years in the past ten years, the company is regarded as being resident in the Netherlands.